rhulha/WebGLAndRequireJSDemo/README.md

 * A strong case why and how to use RequireJS with WebGL
 * incl. the text and domReady extensions for RequireJS.

-Please note this is not a full featured engine like ThreeJS or CubicVRJS.
+_Please note_ this is _not a full featured engine_ like ThreeJS or CubicVRJS.

-This project is aimed at giving programmers a good starting point if they want to work with pure WebGL.
+This project is aimed at giving programmers a _good starting point_ if they want to work with _pure WebGL_.